fb pixel

 Knocked-Out Tooth

-If a knocked-out tooth can be reimplanted within an hour, there’s a good chance that it will stay in place.
+If a knocked-out tooth can be reimplanted within an hour, there’s a good chance it will stay in place.

 • Pick the tooth up by the crown, not the root.
 Touching the root damages tissue necessary for reimplantation.